Frederick-Teye/Idempotency-Gateway/README.md

 ## 1. Business Context & Objective

 In high-concurrency e-commerce environments, network drops or client delays can trigger automated payment request retries.
-For payment processors like _FinSafe Transactions Ltd._, this can lead to catastrophic double-charge scenarios, resulting in poor customer experience, support overhead, and regulatory issues.
+For payment processors like _FinSafe Transactions Ltd._, this can lead to double-charging, resulting in poor customer experience, support overhead, and regulatory issues.

 This API acts as an **Idempotency Layer**.
 It processes a unique `Idempotency-Key` sent via HTTP headers on every payment request to ensure that a transaction is evaluated and charged exactly _once_, no matter how many duplicate attempts arrive from the client.